 In the abstract syntax, these types are represented as corresponding types of each language, except Ident, for which no such type exists.
-It is treated as a newtype for String in Haskell, as String in Java, as a typedef to char in C and vanilla C++, and as typedef to std::string in C++ using the Standard Template Library (STL).
+It is treated as a newtype for String in Haskell, newtype Ident = Ident String as String in Java, as a typedef to char in C and vanilla C++, and as typedef to std::string in C++ using the Standard Template Library (STL).